-Recently, a few friends contacted me over email and Facebook, asking, of all the books I read and recommend, which I find to be the best for book club.
+Recently, a few friends contacted me over email and Facebook, asking about all the books I read and recommend, which I find to be the best for book club.
 The listing below (in no order) includes 10 of my favorite recent books and quick descriptions (no spoilers, I promise) to help you determine the best next book for your book club.

 Find the book your book club should read next

-Me Before You – Between the title and the summary, you think you know exactly what this book is about.
+Between the title and the summary, you think you know exactly what this book is about.
 Or so said most of my book club.
 You’ll be amazed at how different Me Before You is from your initial assessment.
-It’s a “can’t put it down” read that’s easy to get into from the start, and you’ll find your book club will talk about life’s unexpected changes, parents, relationships and the value of living versus the strength in dying.
+It’s a “can’t put it down” read that’s easy to get into from the start, and you’ll find your book club will talk about life’s unexpected changes, parents, relationships, and the value of living versus the strength in dying.

-The Husband’s Secret – Another book with an amazing twist, you’ll find your book club saying “oh.
+Another book with an amazing twist, you’ll find your book club saying “oh.
 But the ending…” with enormous heart–warn your members that they’ll have to read to the end of the book if they expect to attend your meeting.
-Plan to discuss marriage, love and what you’ll do for it, as well as different types of women and how they react to life’s relationships and events.
+Plan to discuss marriage, love, and what you’ll do for it, as well as different types of women and how they react to life’s relationships and events.

-State of Wonder – Readers beware, this is a long book and author Ann Patchett makes you want to read every word as you experience the deep Amazonian jungles.
+Readers, beware, this is a long book, and author Ann Patchett makes you want to read every word as you experience the deep Amazonian jungles.
 Get lost in the story as and feel the curiosities of nature and third (fourth?) world civilizations become real.
-Expect to discuss life’s choices, love, reason, honesty and faith in your own beliefs.
-There’s also opportunity to discuss pharmaceutical research ethics.
+Expect to discuss life’s choices, love, reason, honesty, and faith in your own beliefs.
+There’s also an opportunity to discuss pharmaceutical research ethics.

-11/22/63 – Nope, I’m not a Stephen King reader, either.
+Nope, I’m not a Stephen King reader, either.
 In fact, the majority of my friends aren’t.
 But we’ve all agreed this isn’t a typical-SK book.
-This brilliant work of historical fiction travels to time before 1963, in attempt to change history.
-Expect to discuss historical events, the opportunity to change the past and King’s hypotheses of what could have been.
+This brilliant work of historical fiction travels to a time before 1963 in an attempt to change history.
+Expect to discuss historical events, the opportunity to change the past, and King’s hypotheses of what could have been.
 There’s also an unexpected love story that will have you asking, would I have done the same?
 (Kindle readers: 11/22/63 is priced at just $2.99.)

-Girl in Translation – This beautiful story allows readers to enter them mind of a brilliant, young immigrant as she struggles through life in the world of sweatshops and poor living conditions in America.
+This beautiful story allows readers to enter the mind of a brilliant, young immigrant as she struggles through life in the world of sweatshops and poor living conditions in America.
 (Yes.
 Sadly.
 America.)
 Your club’s eyes will be opened to the difficulties that exist in our own country.
 Be ready to look inside yourself and explore stereotypes and prejudices in your group discussion.

-Still Alice – What would you do if your mind started slipping?
-Would you tell your family early, or hold off in embarrassment?
-And how would you respond as a family member whose mother or spouse was experiencing Early Onset Alzheimer’s Disease.
-This heart wrenching, loving novel will give your group raw emotion and put everyone into the shoes of the characters as you discuss living with one of life’s most curious complications.
+What would you do if your mind started slipping?
+Would you tell your family early or hold off in embarrassment?
+And how would you respond as a family member whose mother or spouse was experiencing Early Onset Alzheimer’s Disease?
+This heart-wrenching, the loving novel will give your group raw emotion and put everyone into the shoes of the characters as you discuss living with one of life’s most curious complications.
 (Read it before the 2015 expected movie release.)

 Those are the books that I think your book club should read.
 What would you add to the list?
 Have you read any of these already?